user-cube/devops-cheatsheet/docs/ci-cd/argocd/new-repositories.md

 <div markdown="block">
 {: .important }
-This procedure can be done using ArgoCD interface but in our case we want to save everything on our git repository (always use gitops if possible).
+This process can be executed through the ArgoCD interface, but we prefer to store everything in our git repository (always use gitops if possible).
 </div>

 ## Table of Contents